Theft Crimes and Fraud Charges in Arizona

 - $25,001 or higher – Class 2 felony with up to 12.5 years in prison with possible probation

-If the value of the property that was stolen is worth more than $100,000, it will be a Class 2 felony.
+If the value of the stolen property is worth more than $100,000, it will be a Class 2 felony.

 Categories of Different Theft Offenses